-Before entering the program, students must complete the minimum prerequisites listed below.
+Before entering the program, students must complete the minimum program requirements listed below.
 Students should consult with their academic advisors for appropriate courses and semester sequence in order to complete prerequisites.
 Prerequisite courses must be completed by the end of the spring semester prior to entry.
 Prerequisites may be taken at any accredited college or university.
-The code "GE" indicates a course that meets the campus' General Education core.